 Laura is thrilled to be part of the Wolf PAC team.
 She recently graduated with an MA in Theatre from Villanova University and loves being a teaching artist and performer in the Philly area.
 Laura hails from Western Pennsylvania where she graduated Summa Cum Laude from Seton Hill University with a BA in Music Theatre.
 Laura spent four years touring the country and overseas with Missoula Children’s Theatre where she was able to share her love of singing, acting, and dancing with students of all ages.
 She also specializes in costume construction, dabbles in stage management, and loves to perform, but overall hopes to continue teaching theatre to kids and is grateful for the opportunity to do so at Wolf Performing Arts Center.

-Sarah Biddle loves teaching at Wolf PAC and has been around for 4 years now!
+Sarah Biddle loves teaching at Wolf PAC and has been teaching here for many years!
 Sarah is a member of Actor's Equity and has performed at many regional theatres throughout the area including The Walnut Street Theatre, Signature Theatre, Fulton Theatre, The Kennedy Center for Performing Arts and many more.
 Sarah graduated from CUA in Washington DC with dual degrees in Music and Marketing for undergrad and is currently in the MBA program at Saint Joseph's University.
 Sarah is excited to continue her work as a Teaching Artist here at Wolf PAC!

 Courtney Boches is a director, teaching artist, performer, and costume designer in the Philadelphia suburbs.
 She has an M.A. in Theatre from Villanova University and a B.S. in Television-Radio from Ithaca College.
 As a costume designer and assistant designer, Courtney has worked with Azuka Theatre, Simpatico Theatre Project, Act II Playhouse, Villanova Theatre, Lantern Theater Company, Philadelphia Theatre Company, local colleges and high schools, and had an incredible internship with Tony-winning designer William Ivey Long in NYC.
 She is currently a director, designer, teacher, and Board Member at Firebird Theatre in Phoenixville and the Director of Theatre at Lansdale Catholic High School and has also directed for the Skippack Fringe Festival.
 She loves working with children's theatre programs and thrilled to be back at WolfPAC this fall.
 Follow her adventures at www.courtneyboches.com.